 Often, dental services are included as part of a comprehensive healthcare campus, though the NMTC has also financed smaller dental offices, sometimes by the dozens.
-In fact, to date, NMTC projects have expanded dental services for 194,000 patients in low-income communities.
+In fact, to date, NMTC projects have expanded dental services at 58 clinics serving 220,000 rural patients in low-income communities.
 Below are a few of those stories.

 Dental Shortage in Rural America

 Rural America has too few dentists — and too few patients who can pay.
 About 43 percent of rural Americans lack access to dental care, according to the National Rural Health Association.
 Read more in the Washington Post.

 Advantage Dental Develops Nine Clinics in Rural, Low-Income Areas of Oregon

 LA PINE, OR- Oct 9, 2014 – A cooperative of dentists providing health care to rural and low-income Oregonians is using $21 million to expand its network of clinics, creating more than 70 permanent jobs in the process.